google/gts/README.md

 - **No configuration**.
 The easiest way to enforce consistent style in your project.
 Just drop it in.
 - **Automatically format code**.
 Just run `gts fix` and say goodbye to messy or inconsistent code.
-- **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.
+- **Catch style issues & programmer errors early**.
+Save precious code review time by eliminating back-and-forth between reviewer & contributor.
+- **Opinionated, but not to a fault**.
+We recommend you use the default configuration, but if you *need* to customize compiler or linter config, you can.

 Under the covers, we use [tslint][tslint-url] to enforce the style guide and provide automated fixes, and [clang-format][clang-format-url] to re-format code.